THE NAME SAYS IT ALL

-I had seen a few photos online, but it's one of those wilderness areas that's a bit of a unicorn.
-You need permits to get up here, and they're not easy to come by.
-On top of that, the hike in isn't exactly a piece of cake, with a whopping 2,200 feet of gain over 3/4 of a mile, if you take the Aasgard Pass route.
-When a few of my friends snagged a pack of core permits for late August and asked if I wanted to join, I immediately said yes, because I knew it might be years before I'd get the chance to do this again.
+When some friends nabbed core permits for the Enchantments and asked if I wanted to go, I immediately said yes.
+Permits are not easy to come by, and I knew I might have to wait years for the chance to do this again.
 We counted down the days until we got deep into Washington's Stuart range, and though I had been backpacking in Wyoming and Idaho in the weeks leading up to this, I knew this would be the highlight of my summer camping trips.

 The Enchantments boast spectacular mountain views and offer you a range of alpine lakes to shoot (or swim in, if you're ballsy enough), but last week, nearby wildfires transformed the landscape into something that looked like it was straight out of Lord of the Rings.
 The midday skies were an indescribable shade of dusty red, and and at a few points the smell of smoke was almost unbearable.
 The winds kicked up at night, yet most mornings were fairly clear.
 We had a few resident mountain goats near our camp, and though I had seen them before in Montana, zipping open my tent and finding one munching on the grass ten feet away was a very new experience for me.
 And no, I didn't pee there, though I'm sure some other previous campers might have.
 Never heard about mountain goats and their love affair with urine?
 Read more here.